 6. The prohibition includes responsibilities for operators to ensure that the ban is enforced.
 "Operators" is not a defined term; how should this term be understood?
+Last update: 23 March 2022

 The Regulation sets out a broad and comprehensive prohibition.
 The Regulation prohibits both the broadcasting (lato sensu) and the fact that operators "enable, facilitate or otherwise contribute to broadcast".
 Accordingly, the prohibition applies to any person or entity or body exercising a commercial or professional activity that broadcasts or enables, facilitates or otherwise contributes to broadcast the content at issue.